Sustainability in SINTEF

 Our research portfolio and the Sustainable Development Goals

-Many companies set clear priorities as regards which SDGs they particularly want to deliver on.
-This is often based on strategic considerations or on an assessment of where they can have the greatest societal impact.
+Many companies set clear priorities regarding which SDGs they particularly want to deliver on – often based on strategic considerations or on an assessment of where they can have the greatest societal impact.
 As a research institute, SINTEF is involved in many value chains, industries and areas of expertise – with an emphasis on sectors where technological solutions play an important role.
 This breadth means that we want to deliver on the entire sustainability agenda and have in our corporate strategy committed ourselves to all 17 SDGs.
-At the same time, SINTEF clearly delivers more on some goals than others.
+At the same time, SINTEF clearly delivers substantially more on some goals than others.

-The methodology is still being refined but the current snapshot provides a good illustration of SINTEF's profile.
-It shows that in 2019 we carried out significant activities in relation to seven SDGs in particular, listed by the turnover associated with each SDG in our project portfolio:
+We are systematically working to improve methodological weaknesses but believe that the figure provides a good visualisation of SINTEF’s profile.
+It shows that in 2021 we carried out significant activities in relation to eight SDGs in particular, listed by the share of our turnover associated with each SDG in the project portfolio:

 - Goal 7) Affordable and Clean Energy